AnthonyAndroulakis/ipyniivue_notes/ideas.md

 but thats...too messy.
 And it wouldnt work completely, cause then what if someone just calls nv._add_volume_from_frontend(...) or sends a fake WebSocket event that tells the backend to add a fake volume.

 What would work completely, is to verify that volumes added on the backend are valid.

+Although...technically...a user could just add a duplicate id to the volumes array and break stuff that way...so...whats the solution then?